arquivo/arquivo404/README.md

 #### Web Archives must have CORS enabled

 The arquivo404 javascript requires that the Memento API has an [open CORS policy](https://www.w3.org/wiki/CORS_Enabled).
-In practive, the web archive server should return the response HTTP header: `Access-Control-Allow-Origin: *`
+In practice, the web archive server should respond with the HTTP header: `Access-Control-Allow-Origin: *`

 ### A complete example